-J&K: Among 4 terrorists gunned down in Pulwama, 2 were former cops
+J&K: Two terrorists and two former cops who joined JeM gunned down

-Srinagar, June 07: The security forces on Friday gunned down four terrorists in South Kashmir's Pulwama, said reports.
+Srinagar, June 07: The security forces on Friday gunned down four terrorists in South Kashmir's Pulwama.

-Latest reports say that, of the four killed are two Special Police Officers who decamped with weapons.
+"Two listed terrorists and 2 SPOs who had recently deserted and become members of JeM were killed.
+They have been identified as Ashiq H Ganaie of Panjran Pulwama, Imran A Bhat of Arihal Pulwama, Mohd Salman Khan of Uthmulla Shopian and Shabir A Dar of Tujan Pulwama," the Jammu and Kashmir Police said.

 Reports say all the four bodies, along with two AK 47 rifles, one AKM (Modernized Kalashnikov Automatic Rifle) and one self-loading rifle (SLR) have been recovered by the troops.
 The gunbattle broke out in Lassipora area of Pulwama on Thursday evening and is underway since.